Perekur/AntonPN.LabourDB/ReadMe.md

 ```sql
 CREATE DATABASE LabourDB;
 ```

-This is the DB project which can be deployed via VS 2019.
+The LabourDB.sqlproj can be opened via VS 2019.</br>
-It contains the two tables which automatically will be populated with data after deployment.
+It can be published into mentioned database.
+The LabourDB.sqlproj contains two tables accordingly to initial description.
+Also there is stored procedure which allow to generate random data and test query for the larger set than was provided in task.
 ```sql
 Timecards TABLE(
 		ID int Identity(1,1),